Rhacoal/Calculator/README.md

 # Calculator
 Calculate expressions
 ## Usage
-When running the program, a dialog will show up informing you to input a expression.
+<p>When running the program, a dialog will show up informing you to input a expression.
-Then it will calculated the expression for 1000k times and output the time used.
+Then it will calculated the expression output the result.</p>
+<p>If you want to stop the calculator, simply click 'cancel'</p>
 ###Supporting operators
 ####Binary Operators
 - plus(+)